Skip to content

 a, L = fd.lhs(F_stokes_lin), fd.rhs(F_stokes_lin)

-self.problem = fd.LinearVariationalProblem(a, L, self.solution,
+self.problem = fd.LinearVariationalProblem(

-self.solver = fd.LinearVariationalSolver(self.problem,
+self.solver = fd.LinearVariationalSolver(

 solver_parameters=self.solver_parameters,